-Nearly all of them have been exported and are still performing well in Australia and now back in the United States where the stallion was domiciled before his untimely death in 2018.
+Nearly all have now been exported and are still performing well in Australia and now back in the United States where the stallion was domiciled before his untimely death in 2018.

 Panspacificflight was already a proven sire in the US before Macca Lodge started importing his frozen semen and he’s now left the winners of $US17 million in stakes there.
 But in May 2016 there was a Panspacificflight winner in New Jersey with a difference — he was bred in New Zealand.

 Wick won five races and nearly $40,000 in stakes for Wyndham trainer Brendon McLellan before being exported.
-Now, racing as Wick N, he’s won nine times in the US and has taken a mile rate of 1:51.6 at The Downs at Mohegan Sun Pocono.
+Now, racing as Wick N, he’s won 12 times in the US and took a mile rate of 1:51 at Harrah’s Philadelphia on 01 July 2018.

 BREEDER ALERT: Wick and Glenisla are both out of Holmes Hanover mares.
 From just six surviving foals bred on that cross, Panspacificflight has also left Julia Lady (five wins) and Ansett Flight (three).

 Little Rascal, owned by Ian Dobson of Christian Cullen fame, was a premier racing specialist at Alexandra Park (six wins) and Addington (two wins), earning $120,000 before he was exported to Australia in April 2017.
-He has quickly made his mark there with four wins at Menangle and a best time of 1:51.8 when he beat My Field Marshall in a Group III race in September 2017.
+He has quickly made his mark there with five wins at Menangle and a best time of 1:51.8 when he beat My Field Marshall in a Group III race in September 2017.